AndrewGodwin86/nexus-graphql-server/README.md

 - [ ] Refactor typeDefs/resolvers for StreamItems
 - [ ] Refactor typeDefs/resolvers for Media
 - [ ] Refactor typeDefs/resolvers for Relationships
+- [ ] Update schema create to use a swagger-to-graphql tool
 - [ ] Use cache such as DataLoader to prevent duplicate queries
 - [ ] Expand ability to pass URL params to entity list requests